Turtle Creek II

 Turtle Creek I: Sweet-Allyn Park to Dickop Street

-Turtle Creek IV: Springs Park to School Section Road
+Turtle Creek III: Springs Park to School Section Road

-Turtle Creek V: School Section Road to O’Riley Road
+Turtle Creek IV: School Section Road to O’Riley Road

 Good People: Friends of Turtle Creek